(Update for 2017 at the bottom of the post!)

 I am not through with my testing, and I cannot help but feel like this journey is not over.
 My doctors agree.
 I truly believe that God doesn’t lead you somewhere without providing for you, so I choose to trust in that.

-You all are so loving and supportive to me.
-I do not tell you this for sympathy.
+You all are so loving and supportive of me.
+I am not sharing this for your sympathy.
 My deepest desire is authenticity.
-I know many of you care about me, and I know many of you have struggles in your own life.
+I know many of you care about me, and I know many of you have struggled in your own life.
 Like I said before, I value people I can relate to.
 I hope you can relate to me.
 I am just like you.
 A person who desires love and health, running through life with intention and letting go when necessary.
 I desire growth and enrichment, happiness and laughter.
 My life is full of the good stuff.
 You are part of that good stuff!
-My vision is for you to help me by all you give me, and me to help you.
+My vision is for you to help me by all that you give me, and for me to help you.
 I am excited to get clean on my fears regarding my health, and I am anxious to continue the journey.
 I will let you know how it all turns out!
 I am fine, and I am going to be fine.
 This I know!

 Thank-you for caring, thank you for persevering with me towards our hearts desires.